 Nothing inspires you to keep clutter out and keep a space clean more than slapping on a fresh coat of paint.
-You can change the WHOLE vibe just by painting an accent wall.
+It’s a great way to change the WHOLE vibe just by painting an accent wall.
 Choose a color that makes you feel inspired or rejuvenated, and let it redefine your space.

-If you’re committed to turning your bedroom into a sex haven, focus on how you bring more sensual elements into the bedroom as well: luxurious textures, lovely smells, and calming noises to transform your space.
+If you’re committed to turning your bedroom into an orgasm haven, bring sensual elements into the bedroom.
+Think: luxurious textures, lovely smells, and calming noises to transform your space.

-Make a list of items that will make your bedroom a little more luxurious and sexy, and the next time you have some expendable income, go add those lovely elements to your bedroom.
+Make a list of items that will make your bedroom luxurious, and the next time you have some spending money, add those elements.

 Balance out masculine and feminine elements

 Balancing masculine and feminine qualities in your space helps your bedroom achieve a sense of wholeness and balance that we don’t usually get in our everyday lives.
 This is an opportunity to create the environment that supports not just sexuality, but sensuality as well.

 Balancing masculine and feminine elements is the meaning behind “yin and yang” – which can help you achieve balance and comfort in your bedroom.
 Masculine elements – think hard lines and dark colors – can make your room feel invigorating, powerful, supportive, and resolved.
 Feminine qualities – soft colors, puffy textures, and flowery details – can make a room feel nurturing and comforting.